-Report Title: Proposal for a Shared Emergency Planning Service for Berkshire Contains Confidential or Exempt Information?
-Main body of the report Part I Appendix A, Part II - Not for publication by virtue of paragraph 3 of Part 1 of Schedule 12A of the Local Government Act 1972.'
+Report Title: Proposal for a Shared Emergency Planning Contains Confidential Service for Berkshire Main body of the report Part I or Exempt Information?
+Appendix A, Part II - Not for publication by virtue mormation? of paragraph 3 of Part 1 of Schedule 12A of the Local Government Act 1972.'
 Member reporting: Councillor Carwyn Cox - Lead Member for Environmental Services including Parking.
 Meeting and Date: 23 March 2017 Responsible Officer(s): Andy Jeffs, Interim Strategic Director of Operations and Customer Services.
 Wards affected: All